Wealth tax: Social effects

 Opponents of wealth taxes have argued that there is "an undercurrent of envy in the campaign against extremes of wealth."
 Two Yale University/London School of Economics studies (2006, 2008) on relative income yielded results asserting that 50 percent of the public would prefer to earn less money, as long as they earned as much or more than their neighbor.
 Many analysts and scholars assert that since wealth taxes are a form of direct asset collection, as well as double-taxation, they are antithetical to personal freedom and individual liberty.
-They further contend that free nations should have no business helping themselves arbitrarily to the personal belongings of any group of its citizens.
+They further contend that free nations should have no business arbitrarily helping themselves to the personal belongings of any group of their citizens.
 Further, these opponents may say wealth taxes place the authority of the government ahead of the rights of the individual, and ultimately undermine the concept of personal sovereignty.
 The Daily Telegraph editor Allister Heath critically described wealth taxes as Marxian in concept and ethically destructive to the values of democracies, "Taxing already acquired property drastically alters the relationship between citizen and state: we become leaseholders, rather than freeholders, with accumulated taxes over long periods of time eventually "returning" our wealth to the state.
 It breaches a key principle that has made this country great: the gradual expansion of property ownership and the democratisation of wealth."